apjowen/workshops/version_control/level_1/collaborating.md

 2. Click the "Sign up" button in the top right corner of the page.

-3. Enter your desired username, email address, and password.
+3. Enter your desired email address, password and username.

 4. Click the "Create account" button.

-5. GitHub will then ask you to choose a plan.
-Select the "Free" plan.

-6. Choose your personal preferences (if any), and click the "Complete setup" button.
+5. Verify account by entering the 8 digit code sent to your email address.

+7. Once you have verified your account you will be taken to your GitHub dashboard.

+### Connect local git repository to remote (Github) git repository

+**Create a remote remote (Github) git repository**

-7. You will be taken to your GitHub dashboard.
-To create a new repository, click the green "New" button on the left-hand side of the page.
+1. To create a new repository on Github, click the green "New" button on the left-hand side of Github Dashboard.

 8. Give your repository a name and a brief description.